If you ask any consultant, freelancer, or other "gig" worker what the hardest part of their job is, most will likely say "pricing my services."

-Now that you’ve got your hourly rate, double it or triple it.
-That’s your consulting rate.
-Charging project-based fees is another consulting fee structure you can utilize.
+Now that you’ve got your hourly rate, double it.
+That’s where you'll start pricing your consulting rate.

 Charging per hour definitely has its benefits, but there is one definite downside to this fee structure — the better you get at your job, the less you make.
 As you become more efficient and faster at the work you do, you’ll actually be penalized for your expertise.

 That's not why you went into business for yourself!

 This is especially true when your projects are very similar to one another.
 Perhaps you set up businesses for people, helping them create the foundation of their enterprise.